If you’re planning a wedding, birthday party, or large gathering at your home or a friend’s / family member’s home, you may be wondering:

 The short answer: In most cases, limited.
 Here's why.

-Understanding What Policies Cover When it’s Your Home
+Understanding What Policies Cover When It’s Your Home

 Special Event Liability Insurance is designed primarily for events held at venues or private homes you are renting from a third party.